vqiu25/obsidian-notes/3 - OS/5 - High Performance Computing.md

 > 2. The thread will set the a flag in the location to 1 to acquire it if it is available (mutex like)
 > 3. Other threads will keep polling/waiting the memory location to try enter the critical section
 >
-> This is different to a mutex as:
+> This is different to a mutex as, a mutex does this:
 > * When a lock is already held, any new threads requesting to access is put to sleep by the OS and placed in a wait queue.
 When the lock is released, the OS wakes up the waiting thread, resulting in less wasteful CPU usage.

 > [!Note]- Atomic Variables